How much does it cost?

 The rules governing the use of drones are very clear and are there to ensure safety and privacy.
-It is illegal for anyone without the relevant permissions from the Civil Aviation Authority to fly a drone or UAV commercially ie for reward or financial gain or in congested areas such as towns, villages or places used substantially for recreational purposes.
+It is illegal for anyone without the relevant permissions from the Civil Aviation Authority to fly a drone or UAV in congested areas such as towns, villages or places used substantially for recreational purposes.

-Aspire Aerial Media operates under a Civil Aviation Authority Permission for Commercial Operations and is fully insured to £5m.
-Our permission is based on detailed operational procedures that demonstrate how we maximise safety and privacy and allows us to work across the UK including work in congested areas such as cities, towns and villages.
+Aspire Aerial Media operates under a Civil Aviation Authority Operational Authorisation and is fully insured to £5m.
+Our authorisation is based on detailed operational procedures that demonstrate how we maximise safety and privacy and allows us to work across the UK including work in congested areas such as cities, towns and villages.

 How high and far can you fly?

 Whilst the equipment is technically capable of being controlled from up to a 5 miles away and up to 4500m above sea level, the CAA regulations allow us to fly only within visual line of site, up to 500m away and up to 400ft above ground level.
 This however is usually more than enough to get the required images or video.

 How close to people and buildings can you fly?

-Where the building, structure, vehicles, vessels or people are deemed to be under the control of the operation, then the only restriction on proximity is safety.
-In all other cases then we can only fly within 50m of people, vessels, vehicles or structures and not overhead or within 150m of an organised open-air assembly of more than 1,000 people.
+Where the people are deemed to be under the control of the operation, then the only restriction on proximity is safety.
+In all other cases then we can only fly within 50m of uninvolved people ( a 50m “bubble”) and not overhead or within 50m horizontally of crowds.